OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 Step 9.
 Start OpenNebula
 ================================================================================

-Make the system re-read the service configuration files of the new packages:
+Now you should be able to start OpenNebula as usual by running as ``root``:

 .. prompt:: text # auto

-    # systemctl daemon-reload
+    # systemctl start opennebula

-Now you should be able to start OpenNebula as usual, running ``service opennebula start`` as ``root``.
-Do not forget to restart also any associated service like Sunstone, OneGate or OneFlow.

 At this point OpenNebula will continue the monitoring and management of your previous Hosts and VMs.
 As a measure of caution, look for any error messages in ``oned.log``, and check that all drivers are loaded successfully.
 You may also try some  **show** subcommand for some resources to check everything is working (e.g. ``onehost show``, or ``onevm show``).